goran-erhartic-devtech/php_onboarding_app/README.md

-# ONBOARDING PROJECTS
+# ONBOARDING PROJECT

-- Autoloader -> Simple webapp using vanilla PHP
+- Navigate to the 'public' folder and run the PHP built in server: php -S localhost:8000

+- In the browser go to this address: localhost:8000

+- Routes that are currently working are '/', '/managers' and '/employees'